Menu

 Risk assessment considers tree condition plus target exposure.
 A declining tree in an open field poses a different risk than the same tree over a patio or driveway.
 We evaluate what's at risk if the tree fails.
 High-value targets like homes, vehicles, and play areas justify removal at earlier stages of decline.
 A tree company in Mint Hill should help you understand risk tolerance and make informed decisions rather than pushing for the removal of trees that might stand safely for years.

-Are You Looking for a Dependable Tree Company?
+Are You Looking for a Dependable Tree Company in Mint Hill?

 Sesmas Tree Service evaluates each tree individually and explains whether removal, treatment, or monitoring makes the most sense for your situation and budget.
 If you need a tree removal in Mint Hill, tree trimming, or tree pruning, contact us to schedule an appointment for your next tree service in Mint Hill or another local community.